haelyons/max-experiments/README.md

 You can listen to a stochastic piece made with the Entropy Cleric synth here: [Pareidolia](https://soundcloud.com/0x0c/pareidolia).

+  ## Lydian Bells (ring buffer FM synth) -- courtesy of Tom Dean
+Frequency modulation based synth with interesting wave-shaping, ring-buffer when in Sustain mode to allow continual evolution of textures, and ADSR for individual note control.
+Requires Max 8.2.0 for the ADSR UI, though there are plain fields that can be used if this interface doesn't work.

   ## Blue Space (granular synth)
 Live granular synthesis (GS) engine based on the [Sakonda Granular Synthesis v2.5 patch](http://formantbros.jp/sako/download.html).
 Features live looping and recording functionality, mouse driven sample scrub and random positioning system for evolving textures.